 So how exactly can you detect this type of abuse, and what can you do to stop it from happening?
 There are several warning signs that could raise a red flag.
 In cases where a senior has caregiver relationships with family members or others, some warning signs may include:

-— A caregiver or senior who is requesting withdrawals for suspicious amounts (this might signal that the caregiver is coercing the senior into making withdrawals against his or her will)
+— A caregiver or senior who is requesting withdrawals for suspicious amounts — this may signal that the caregiver is coercing the senior into making withdrawals against their will.

 Beyond caregiver interactions, other warning signs include:

-Not only do all consumers need to be vigilant about protecting their identities, but family members — as well as trusted advisors — also need to be proactive in communicating with and monitoring our nation’s seniors as they age.
+Not only do all consumers need to be vigilant about protecting their identities, but it’s also important for family members and trusted advisors to be proactive in communicating with and monitoring our nation’s seniors as they age.
 By being alert and taking action when necessary, you can help your loved ones protect the savings and financial standing they’ve worked years to build.